daveontour/opapi/README.md

 ## DISCLAIMER
 This is not official software from SITA.
 It was built as a learning exercise to learn the Go programming language, using a real world problem that I am familiar with. <br/>
 No support or warranty should be inferred.
 There is no gaurantee for fitness of purpose<br/>
-No endorsement of this software bt SITA should be inferred <br/>
+No endorsement of this software be SITA should be inferred <br/>
 The information on using the SITA AMS API was obtained from publicly available information<br/>

 <!-- GETTING STARTED -->